1994 South African general election: Political violence

+Conduct

-The Inkatha Freedom Party (IFP) entered the election late, and it was added to the already-printed ballot papers by means of a sticker.
+After initially announcing a boycott due to constitutional disagreements, the Inkatha Freedom Party (IFP) reversed its decision on 19 April, days before the election.
+It was added to the already-printed ballot papers by means of a sticker.
 In rural areas with limited infrastructure, people queued "for days" in order to vote.

-The Conservative Party, the official opposition in the outgoing National Assembly, did not contest the elections.
-The Herstigte Nasionale Party, which had run in the white-only elections in 1989 also chose not to run.
+The Afrikaner nationalist and pro-apartheid Conservative Party, the official opposition in the outgoing National Assembly, did not contest the elections.
+The similarly aligned Herstigte Nasionale Party, which had run in the white-only elections in 1989 also chose not to run.

 Results

 National Assembly

 The 400 members of the National Assembly were chosen from party lists in proportion to each party's share of the national ballot.

 Senate

 The 90 members of the Senate were chosen, 10 from each province, by the newly elected provincial legislatures.
 Each province's Senate seats were allocated in proportion to the parties' representation in the provincial legislature.

 In 1997, on the adoption of the final Constitution, the Senate became the National Council of Provinces; its political makeup remained the same, but members were divided into permanent and special delegates, as described in the following table.